Sloshing, Steklov and corners: Asymptotics of Steklov eigenvalues for curvilinear polygons: Layer Potentials

-Finally, we adjust the domains $\Omega_t''$ to increase the side lengths $l_j(\Omega_t'')$ back to $l_j(\Omega_1)$ for all $j$, while leaving a neighbourhood of each vertex unchanged.
-This may be done, for example, by adding oscillations with the appropriate $t$-dependent amplitude and frequency in the interior of each side.
-The result is a family $\Omega_t$ of curvilinear polygons as claimed. \end{proof}
+Finally, we adjust the domains $\Omega_t''$ to increase, if required, the side lengths $\ell_j(\Omega_t'')=\rho_t^{-1}\ell_j(\Omega_t')$ back to $\ell_j(\Omega)$ for all $j$, while leaving a neighbourhood of each vertex unchanged.
+This may be done, for example, by adding smooth oscillations with the appropriate $t$-dependent amplitude and frequency to each side away from the corners.
+The result is a continuous family $\Omega_t$ of curvilinear polygons with $\Omega_1=\Omega$, and $\Omega_0$ partially curvilinear, all $\Omega_t$ having the same angles and side lengths as $\Omega$. \end{proof}